Animal and Plant Health Inspection Service, USDA.

 Some commenters asserted that our determinations on when and where to allow importations of Hass avocados from Mexico depend too much on temperature data alone.
 Commenters suggested that we should consider other climactic factors that also play a role in the establishment of fruit flies.

-We agree with the commenters that any determination regarding when and where avocados may be distributed in the United States should be based on a study of all relevant climate-related factors.
+We agree with the commenters that any determination regarding when and Start Printed Page 36900where avocados may be distributed in the United States should be based on a study of all relevant climate-related factors.
 For the 1995 and 1996 risk documents, we used only temperature data in considering the risk posed by imported Mexican Hass avocados.
 However, the Sequeira, et al., study, which is described above, considers and evaluates the effects of the following climate-related variables on potential fruit fly establishment: